coverclock/com-diag-hazer/README.md

 * Galileo - 301..336
 * BeiDou - 401..437

+However, receivers that implement the GSA System ID field introduced in NMEA 4.10 may reuse satellite identifiers (e.g. I see GPS and Galileo both using identifier 9 on the U-Blox 9 receiver).

 # Devices

 Hazer has been successfully tested with the following GPS chipsets.